elmfrain/workbench-lights/README.md

 ![Arduino](./pictures/arduino-nano.jpg)

-It's main job is to produce a PWM signal to the two voltage output channels to control the brightness of the lights, and furthermore, it has protections against overvoltage and high PWM duty cycles to the circuits.
+Its main job is to produce a PWM signal to the two voltage output channels to control the brightness of the lights, and furthermore, it has protections against overvoltage and high PWM duty cycles to the circuits.

 ## Lighting Circuits